multiverse-os/oht/README.md

 Accounts based on encrypted assymetric keys similar to telehash or Bitcoin/Ethereum.
 Some backup system that leverages the DHT would be interesting to experiment with.

 **Contacts** - A contact system with approval, presence, grandulated relationship transversal (e.g. bestFriend.friend.aquaitance).
-Capable of storing ricochet contacts.
+Capable of storing Ricochet contacts.
 Flexible contact meta data to make it easier to extend functionality.

 Easy identity sharing is important, possibly through the use of expirable human readable mnemoics to add contacts or making it easy to leverage existing name systems.

-**Channels** - A broadly defined channel system, built to be compatible with ricochet's protocol, to be used for multiuser chat rooms and any other abstraction that requires variable isolation.
+**Channels** - A broadly defined channel system, built to be compatible with Ricochet's protocol, to be used for multiuser chat rooms and any other abstraction that requires variable isolation.

 Each one will include an interface.go file that matches the general structure of the oht/interface.go file.
 APIs and UIs will interact with these interfaces.